rvrebcev/near-development-101/content/near101_chapter_1.md

 In this learning module, we will learn how to create a smart contract for a decentralized marketplace on the NEAR blockchain.

 We will use AssemblyScript to write our NEAR smart contracts in this learning module.
-Writing AssamblyScript code is very similar to writing TypeScript code.
+Writing AssemblyScript code is very similar to writing TypeScript code.
 But there are a few things specific to writing NEAR smart contracts in AssemblyScript, that we will cover in the following sections.

 ### Prerequisites